digitaltrails/vdu_controls/README.md

 I can confirm that a vintage-2010 VDU, which has been used for four years of intensive testing of vdu_controls, now reverts to its factory defaults whenever it loses power.
-This experience may indicates a write limit of at least 100,000 for a VDU of this vintage.
+This experience may indicate a write limit of at least 100,000 for a VDU of this vintage.
 I've subsequently implemented the ___initialization-preset___ feature as a replacement for failed NVRAM.